 Further, under the federal Family Educational Rights and Privacy Act (FERPA), personal student information in school records is confidential and protected.
 This means that, in most cases, a student’s status as a transgender person, their legal name, and gender assigned at birth cannot be revealed by the school without permission from the student or the student’s parents if the student is a minor.
-However, you may need to explain this to your school’s administrators.
-If you want your information kept confidential, it is best to be clear that you don’t want to be outed by school personnel.
+Unfortunately, we sometimes see school officials unaware of these restrictions.
+To ensure your privacy, you may need to proactively explain this to your school’s administrators.

 Students have a right to use school restrooms and locker rooms that correspond with their gender identity.
 If you’re having a problem, try pointing to the school’s own policies or local and Nebraska state laws about discrimination in education or “public accommodations," and/or Title IX.
 You can cite the “sex” category in anti-discrimination policies in support of your position.
 Some districts, such as Omaha Public Schools, have an anti-discrimination policy that explicitly protects gender identity and sexual orientation.
 The U.S. Department of Education provides example policies to incorporate in schools to protect transgender students’ rights.
 Gender neutral restrooms are awesome, but no one should be forced to use only those.

-Public schools can have dress codes, but federal law says dress codes can’t treat boys and girls differently, force students to conform to sex stereotypes, or censor particular viewpoints.
-That means that schools can’t create a dress code based on the stereotype that only girls can wear some clothes and only boys can wear other types of clothes.
+Public schools can have dress codes, but federal law says dress codes can’t treat students differently, force students to conform to sex stereotypes, or censor particular viewpoints.
+That means that schools can’t create a dress code based on the stereotype that only students of one particular gender can wear a specific type of clothes.
 For example, your school can require that skirts must be a certain length, but can’t say only some students can wear skirts that otherwise comply with the dress code.
 That also applies to pants, ties, or any other clothing associated with traditional gender roles.

 Freedom of Expression